 See Virginia Tech Factsheet, and factsheets from West Virginia, Ohio, Michigan, Texas, Kentucky

+VII.
+Management: Mating Disruption is the preferred method of control for lesser peachtree borer, and is available for this species through Pacific Biocontrol.
+This is available either as a stand-alone product, or a combined dispenser for peachtree borer and lesser peachtree borer.
 Lesser peachtree borer has been the subject of research on mating disruption in Virginia and Pennsylvania.
-Control of LPTB has exceeded that provided by chlorpyrifos (in terms of total elimination of male captures, and pupal skin counts).
-A commercial mating disruption product is available for lesser peachtree borer through Pacific Biocontrol.
+Control of LPTB has exceeded that provided by chlorpyrifos (in terms of total elimination of male captures, and pupal